Edward Hugh Hanlon

 - Died April 14, 1937 in Baltimore, MD USA

 Hall of Fame manager Ned Hanlon broke into the National League with the Cleveland Blues in 1880 and played until 1892 with several different teams, accumulating 13 seasons in the big leagues as a player.
-He began what would be an illustrious career as manager when he took the helm of the Pittsburgh Alleghenies in 1889, and eventually became the manager of the famous and successful 19th-Century Baltimore Orioles.
+He began what would be an illustrious career as manager when he took the helm of the Pittsburgh Alleghenys in 1889, and eventually became the manager of the famous and successful 19th-Century Baltimore Orioles.

 He began as a manager as the last of three managers with the 1889 Pittsburgh team.
 While the previous two managers had been under .500, the team under Ned went 26-18.

 Hanlon moved to the Baltimore Orioles in 1892 where, despite some growing pains, he would experience his greatest success.
 Baltimore won the National League title from 1894 to 1896 by playing inside baseball, using innovative strategies including the hit-and-run.
 After two more successful, but not championship-calibre, seasons with Baltimore, Hanlon moved to Brooklyn to helm the Superbas in 1899.
-After winning the National League pennant again in 1899 and 1900, Hanlon's teams faltered.
+After winning the National League pennant again that year and in 1900, Hanlon's teams faltered.
 In 1905, his final season with the Superbas, his team failed to win even a third of its games.
-The following season, Hanlon moved to the helm of the Cincinnati Reds.
+The following season, 1906, Hanlon moved to the helm of the Cincinnati Reds.
 He retired from managing after the 1907 season, having finished in 6th place in both of his seasons in Cincinnati.